What does cultural impact look like after the pandemic? Discussing and exploring the impact of art and culture is more relevant than ever.

 Now we are re-launching one of the first live events in over a year, and one that seems even more important to us this time around.
 We are longing for the world to open up, Covid-19 has changed our lives and the need to discuss the impact of arts and culture is more relevant than ever.

-Who is inviting?
+Who is inviting

-What can they expect?
+What can you expect?

 An unconventional, engaging and inspiring conference that invites participants to explore and co-create.